FlorianWolters/PHP-Component-Core-Equality/README.md

 ## Features

-* The `EqualityTrait::equals` method implements a default equivalence relation on non-`null` object references (Refer to the section [Usage](#using-the-default-equivalence-relation) below for an example.):
+* The `EqualityTrait::equals` method implements a default equivalence relation on non-`null` object references (Refer to the section [Usage](#using-the-default-equivalence-relation) below for an example):
   * It is *reflexive*: for any non-`null` reference value `$x`, `$x->equals($x)` should return `true`.
   * It is *symmetric*: for any non-`null` reference values `$x` and `$y`, `$x->equals($y)` should return `true` if and only if `$y->equals($x)` returns `true`.
   * It is *transitive*: for any non-`null` reference values `$x`, `$y`, and `$z`, if `$x->equals($y)` returns `true` and `$y->equals($z)` returns `true`, then `$x->equals($z)` should return `true`.
   * It is *consistent*: for any non-`null` reference values `$x` and `$y`, multiple invocations of `$x->equals($y)` consistently return `true` or consistently return `false`, provided no information used in `equals` comparisons on the objects is modified.
   * For any non-`null` reference value `$x`, `$x->equals(null)` should return `false`.
-* The default equivalence relation can be customized by overriding the protected *Template Method* `EqualityTrait::doEqualityComparison` in the class using the trait `EqualityTrait`.
-Refer to the section [Usage](#customizing-the-default-equivalence-relation) below for an example.
+* The default equivalence relation can be customized by overriding the protected *Template Method* `EqualityTrait::doEqualityComparison` in the class using the trait `EqualityTrait` (Refer to the section [Usage](#customizing-the-default-equivalence-relation) below for an example).
 * Artifacts tested with both static and dynamic test procedures:
     * Dynamic component tests (unit tests) implemented using [PHPUnit][19].
     * Static code analysis performed using the following tools: